-Clyde Arc Bridge reflecting in rainbow colours in a perfect reflection in the River Clyde, Glasgow.
+Clyde Arc Bridge reflecting, with a pink colour, in the River Clyde, Glasgow at Sunset.

 The Clyde Arc Bridge, also known as the Squinty Bridge or Finnieston Bridge is connecting the North (Finnieston Quay) and South (Pacific Quay) banks of River Clyde.